tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 * Work with Project CCs to run large-scale events
 * Translate resources and run language-specific discussions and community events

+**Examples of Community CC Readiness:**

+* Conducts themselves in public chats/forums with decorum and a welcoming demeanor
+* Assists in mediation when tempers flare, and does not stoke flames
+* Helps newcomers and points them in constructive directions
+* Brings useful discussion topics to the table
+* Assists in running community events

 ## Nomination

 Any member of the community may be nominated by a Core Contributor or may nominate themselves.
 Core Contributor